How Inflation Impacts Surety Bonds

 How Does Inflation Impact Surety Bonds?

-Inflation won’t result in an increase in the bond amount or premium paid for most surety bonds.
-Theoretically, inflation could result in your customers paying less for their bonds, since the value of the dollar decreases but their premium payments stay the same.
-Since the limit on most surety bonds are codified in state statutes, and rate structures are subject to intense regulatory scrutiny, surety companies and obligees can’t easily alter premium structures or increase bond amounts to match inflation.
+Inflation may result in an increase in the bond amount and premium paid for some surety bonds.
+The limits on most surety bonds are codified in state statutes, and rate structures are subject to intense regulatory scrutiny, surety companies and obligees can’t easily alter premium structures or increase bond amounts to match inflation.
+However, state legislatures do have the authority to raise limits, and may do so to ensure the protections offered to consumers are not diminished.

 Contract bonds are arguably the most impacted by inflation, as price fluctuations can severely strain the construction industry.
 The limit on contract bonds are most often determined based on an estimate of the total project cost.
 For example, if a construction project costs $1 million to complete, then the contractor who is awarded the job will need to purchase a $1 million performance bond.
 During times of rapid inflation the cost of materials will generally increase, resulting in the total project cost to be closer to $1.5 million, causing the contractor to miss out on potential profits.
 Contract surety bonds contain overrun and underrun provisions, which adjusts the surety bond limit based off of the final project cost.
 So in a situation such as this, the contractor ends up paying more premium for their bond and receiving less profits, which can severely impact their business overhead.
 Simply put, the volatility in the price of materials has many contractors reluctant to take on more risky jobs.
 No one wants to bid on a project when they don’t know what the prices of materials will be 12 months from now.
 Periods of high inflation are bad for the construction industry, but will actually result in an increase in demand for contract bonds, as the risk of defaulting is much higher.